-To address item number six, we purchased new detectors, with 24-hour dewars and preamps mounted inside the jacket of the detectors.
+To address the second item, we purchased new detectors, with 24-hour dewars and preamps mounted inside the jacket of the detectors.
 This improved the noise levels of the detectors because the preamp connections are shorter, reducing pickup noise.
 Both detectors (InSb and MCT) are photovoltaic.
 MCT detectors are typically photoconductive; however, over a range of input intensities, photovoltaic detectors produce a more linear output voltage.

-To address item number five, we made further modifications to the detector mount, adding some more fine control to the mount by allowing the detectors to slide in their third
+To address the third item, we made further modifications to the detector mount, adding some more fine control to the mount by allowing the detectors to slide in their third axis more easily.
+Since the MANTRA 2004 launch, we have also included micrometer control in the third axis of each of the detectors, for more accurate and repeatable detector alignment (see Figure 4.8).